 Must Read:?
 Use Coworking For Networking

 The second option is to describe a personal or professional weakness that could also be considered to be strength and the steps you have taken to combat it.
 An example would be: “I know my team think I’m too demanding at times – I tend to drive them pretty hard but I’m getting much better at using the carrot and not the stick”.

 Why do you want to leave your current employer?

-A: State how you are looking for a new challenge, more responsibility, experience and a change of environment.
+A: in response to this HR interview question state how you are looking for a new challenge, more responsibility, experience and a change of environment.
 Do not be negative in your reasons for leaving.
 It is rarely appropriate to cite salary as your primary motivator.